Logius-standaarden/API-Design-Rules/Overzicht v1.0.md

 ## Summary

 <aside class="note">
-Designrules have unique and permanent numbers.
-In the event of designrules being deprecated or restructured, they are removed from the list.
+Design rules have unique and permanent numbers.
+In the event of design rules being deprecated or restructured, they are removed from the list.
 Therefore, gaps in the sequence can occur.
 New design rules will always get a new and higher number.
 </aside>

 ### Normative Design Rules